forcedotcom/cli/releasenotes/sfdx/README.md

 * NEW: We now provide the `arm64` flavor of the `.pkg` and TAR files for installing Salesforce CLI on macOS.
 The new files include a version of Node.js that's built for Apple Silicon CPUs.
 If your computer uses an Apple Silicon CPU, you'll likely get a small performance boost if you [uninstall your current version of Salesforce CLI](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_uninstall.htm) and then [reinstall](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_install_cli.htm#sfdx_setup_install_cli_macos) using the [.pkg installer](https://developer.salesforce.com/tools/sfdxcli#) or [TAR file](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_install_cli.htm#sfdx_setup_install_cli_linux) labeled "Apple Silicon".

 * CHANGE: Do you develop custom Salesforce CLI plugins?
 If so, this note is for you.
-We marked `SfdxCommand` and other code in [this repo](https://github.com/salesforcecli/command) as deprecated.
-We plan to continue updating dependencies in the repo for a while longer, but start looking at [this repo](https://github.com/salesforcecli/sf-plugins-core) for all your plugin command needs.
+We marked `SfdxCommand` (the base class for `sfdx` plugins) and other code in [this repo](https://github.com/salesforcecli/command) as deprecated.
+We plan to continue updating dependencies in the repo for a while longer, but we recommend you start looking at [this repo](https://github.com/salesforcecli/sf-plugins-core) for all your plugin command needs, such as `SfCommand`.
 Check out [Migrate Plugins Build for sfdx](https://github.com/salesforcecli/cli/wiki/Migrate-Plugins-Built-For-Sfdx) for details.

 * FIX: The `sfdx data query` command no longer suppresess or nullifies the value of `0` (in human-readable output) when it's returned by a SOQL query.
 (GitHub issue [#1892](https://github.com/forcedotcom/cli/issues/1892), plugin-data PR [#470](https://github.com/salesforcecli/plugin-data/pull/470))

    Many thanks to [Leo Stewart](https://github.com/leostewart) for reporting the issue, and then providing the fix.
 We're stoked with your contribution, and we look forward to more from you and community!

 * FIX: The `force:source:*` commands now support the ExperiencePropertyTypeBundle metadata type.

 ## 7.187.1 (Feb 9, 2023) [stable]